 Our industry standard kitchens provide a real-time working environment for students on our food courses to develop their skills and are used regularly for prestigious competitions, including Michel Roux Jr’s annual scholarship contest

-You will study current issues and trends in food and nutrition by reading press articles and scientific reports, paying particular attention to the science of weight loss.
-In addition you will study buyer behaviour to see if it affects the popularity of certain market products.
+Students will study contemporary issues and trends in food and nutrition by reading press articles and scientific reports.
+In addition, students will study buyer behaviour to see if it affects the popularity of certain market products.

 Choose 1 optional module

 Today's nutrition professionals need advanced communication knowledge and skills to excel in their career, whether they are working in public health settings, with individual clients or providing food businesses with advice.
 This module seeks to enhance interpersonal, non-verbal, oral and written communication skills whilst providing students with an understanding of the importance of evidence based practices, and being able to translate nutrition messages to a wide variety of audiences.
 Students will be given the opportunity to apply their nutrition knowledge to real world settings and across multiple platforms.

 You will explore advanced concepts in sports nutrition and look at the application of diet in response to individualised sport specific needs through the assessment of anthropometry and caloric assessment.
 You will analyse the use of contemporary and emerging diets within sport such as the Palaeolithic diet, ketogenic diets and intermittent fasting practices.